 Activities for Letter Recognition:

-With these hands-on activities, your preschoolers and kindergarteners can practice the letter recognition skills that you are teaching them.
+With these hands-on activities, your preschoolers and kindergarteners can practice the skills that they are learning.

 Sensory Activities for Letter Recognition